WSBB-FM: Rhythmic (1999–2010)

-News/talk (2010-present)
+News-talk (2010–present)

 On August 16, 2010, Cox abruptly flipped WBTS to a simulcast of WSB.
 Cox Radio officials said that the move was necessary to keep WSB, long the dominant radio station in Atlanta, relevant to younger listeners who did not usually listen to AM radio.
 WBTS's DJs and sales staff were offered jobs at other stations in the Cox Atlanta cluster.
 The callsign was changed to WSBB-FM that October 1, a move made to adjust the callsign to parallel its AM parent (the heritage WSB-FM callsign remains at 98.5 FM).

 On July 31, 2019, WSB and WSBB rebranded as "95.5 WSB".
-While AM 750 remains the primary signal, dall references to it were dropped aside from hourly legal station identification.
+While AM 750 remains the primary signal, all references to it were dropped aside from hourly legal station identification.
 WSBB-FM began broadcasting from its new transmitter location east of Atlanta on August 20, 2019.
 Besides a desire to reach younger listeners, WSBB-FM also serves to improve WSB's coverage in areas where the AM side's daytime signal has usually been weak.
 WSB's daytime coverage area is not nearly as large as that of other 50,000-watt AM stations due to Georgia's poor ground conductivity.

+WSB's Scott Slade hosted Atlanta's Morning News until February 2023, when he stepped back from full-time hosting.
+He was succeeded by evening news anchor Chris Chandler, and remains semi-retired as a fill-in host.
+In April 2023, 31-year morning news host Marcy Williams retired from WSB.
+She calculated she wrote more than 300,000 radio news stories.

 Programming

-WSB's Scott Slade hosted Atlanta's Morning News until February 2023, when he stepped back from full-time hosting.
-Hosting is currently split among WSB news staff.
-AMN is followed by a local program hosted by Eric Von Haessler.
-Conservative talk show The Sean Hannity Show airs middays, syndicated via Premiere Networks (two hours of Hannity's program are tape delayed on late evenings).
-WSB personality Erick Erickson hosts the noontime slot held long-term by Rush Limbaugh, while WSB-TV morning traffic reporter Mark Arum hosts a local talk show in the afternoon drive.
-The local talk show Word on the Street (hosted by Shelley Wynter and MalaniKai Massey) airs in the early evening hours, while Brian Kilmeade (via Westwood One) and Dana Loesch air through the overnight hours.
-WSB/WSBB-FM also airs several weekend talk programs, including syndicated shows hosted by Kim Komando, Ric Edelman and Bill Handel.
+WSB and WSBB-FM mostly air local news and talk shows.
+Weekdays begin with Atlanta's Morning News, anchored by Chris Chandler, Judd Hickenbachem and Cheryl Castro.
+Airborne traffic reports and weather forecasts are featured every six minutes.
+Clark Howard provides consumer reports.
+Middays, afternoons and early evenings feature local talk programs.
+They include The Mark Arum Show, The Erick Erickson Show.
+The Von Haessler Doctrine hosted by Eric Von Haessler and The Shelley Wynter Show.
+A delayed broadcast of The Sean Hannity Show airs at 9 p.m., syndicated via Premiere Networks, with repeats of daytime shows heard overnight.

+Weekends feature shows on gardening, home repair, cars, real estate, health and money, some of which are paid brokered programming.
+Syndicated weekend shows include Bill Handel on the Law, The Kim Komando Show, Eye on Travel with Peter Greenberg and Face The Nation.
+WSB and WSBB-FM are affiliates of CBS News Radio.
+The stations have a news sharing agreement with WSB-TV.

-WSB and WSBB-FM serve as the flagship radio stations for the University of Georgia Bulldog Radio Network, carrying all Bulldogs football and basketball games.
+WSB and WSBB-FM serve as the flagship radio stations for the University of Georgia Bulldogs Radio Network, carrying all Bulldogs football and basketball games.